Bhikhari Thakur: Career

-In early part of twentieth century, Bhikari Thakur returned to his village and started presenting Ramlila with a small troupe.
-But upper caste Hindus opposed performance of such important religious texts by lower caste people like Thakur.
+In the early part of the twentieth century, Bhikari Thakur returned to his village and started presenting Ramlila with a small troupe.
+But upper caste Hindus opposed performing such important religious texts by lower caste people like Thakur.
 Therefore, Thakur formed a theatrical company and started writing and directing plays by his own.
 Most of his plays used to revolve around the plight of women, village folks and confrontation between old values and modern values.
 The first play written by Thakur was Biraha Bahar.
 He wrote his most famous play Bidesiya in 1917, when he was 30 years old.
 Between 1938 and 1962, more than three dozen books of Bhikhari Thakur were published.
 Most of the books were published by Dudhnath Press (Howrah) and Kachaudi Gali (Varanasi).

 He impressed people all over Bihar, Jharkhand, Uttar Pradesh and Bengal by his performances.
 He used to visit place to place with the artists of his theatre company to perform at marriages and other events and used to charge a lump sum.
 He went to Arrah, Ballia, Muzaffarpur, Gorakhpur, Jaunpur, Jharia and as far as Dibrugarh in Assam to perform.
-However, despite of his popularity, he also faced disdain for his low caste and for performing Launda Naach by dressing himself in women clothes.
+However, despite his popularity, he also faced disdain for his low caste and for performing Launda Naach by dressing himself in women clothes.
 A humongous number of people would gather to watch his plays, especially for Bidesiya, whenever and wherever Bidesiya was staged and played, there used to be an uncontrollable crowd.
 Thakur's plays were so impactful that, There are stories of young girls leaving the mandap and running away instead of docilely marrying the old men their parents have taken money from.

 Owing to his popularity, people started selling pirated copies of his books and even such books that were not written by him, for this he had to write "Bhikhari Pustika Suchi", which had the list and details of all of his published works.
 He also wrote "Bhikhari Shanka Shamadhan" to clear fake news that was spreading about him.

 Last years and death

 In 1946, Cholera swept his village in which his wife died when he was touring for one his shows.
 His mother also died when he was touring.
-In 1963, Bhojpuri movie Bidesiya released which was based on his play, in the movie Bhikhari Thakur made a special appearance, where he recited his own poem "Dagaria johat na".
+In 1963, the Bhojpuri movie Bidesiya was released which was based on his play. in the movie, Bhikhari Thakur made a special appearance, where he recited his own poem "Dagaria johat na".
 Thakur died on 10 July 1971.